Riddhigupta3011/Deep_learning_models/Number-Recognition-MNIST/README.md

-# Number Recognition with Keras.Sequential on MNIST Dataset
+# Number Recognition on MNIST Dataset

-This repository contains a simple yet effective implementation of number recognition using the popular MNIST dataset.
-The model is built using Keras.Sequential, utilizing layers for neural network architecture and the Adam optimizer for efficient training.
+Welcome to the "Number Recognition on MNIST" deep learning project!
+This project focuses on building a number recognition model using the Keras.Sequential model, layers, and the Adam optimizer, achieving high accuracy on the MNIST dataset.

 ## Highlights: